chrismcmath/hexo_personal_site/source/_posts/Radar.md

 tagline: Highly customisable slot machine
 ---

-A commission from Quadrotech, Radar used the company iconography in a game that could be easily grasped and provide fast, fun rivalries between show attendees.
+A commission for Quadrotech, Radar uses the company iconography in a game that can be easily grasped and provides fast, fun rivalries between show attendees.
 It also provided a platform for receiving attendee details and starting new business relationships.